-Fort Ticonderoga seeks out new research and perspectives on one of the most important military and political events of its era.
-We seek papers from established scholars in addition to graduate students and others that relate to the origins, conduct, or repercussions of the Seven Years’ War broadly speaking.
+We seek new research and perspectives of one of the most important military and political events of its era, covering a diverse range of topics and perspectives from across the global Seven Years’ War.
+We welcome paper proposals from established scholars in addition to graduate students, museum professionals, and others that relate to the origins, conduct, and legacy of the Seven Years’ War.
 We are especially interested in topics and approaches that engage the international quality of the conflict as well as representing the variety of peoples and places involved.

-We welcome interdisciplinary approaches and perspectives covering the period from the 1740s to the 1760s.
+We welcome interdisciplinary approaches and perspectives covering the period from at least the 1740s to the 1760s.
 Papers may include or engage:

 • Material Culture

 • Archaeological Investigations